kappaduck/quack/examples/readme.md

 ### Graphics

+- [Debug](./graphics/debug.cs) - Demonstrates how to draw text for debugging purposes.
 - [Drawable](./graphics/drawable.cs) - Demonstrates how to use the IDrawable interface.
 - [Sine Wave](./graphics/sinewave.cs) - Demonstrates how to render a sine wave.
 - [Triangle](./graphics/triangle.cs) - Demonstrates how to draw a triangle using vertices.